Encapsulate Field refactoring

 Select Do not update local usages to leave references to the field in the current type.

-If you are creating a normal property, you can tick the Make field private checkbox to disallow direct access to the field.
+If the filed was not private, select Make field private to disallow direct access to the field outside the current type.

 To apply the refactoring, click Next.